 - Size.
 Beavers are much larger than muskrats.
 Adult muskrats weigh up to about four pounds, whereas beavers average over 40 pounds.

 - Swimming pattern.
 While swimming at the surface, muskrats expose much of their heads and backs.
-Their long, slender tails have triangular cross-sections, and make unmistakeably clear cuts through the water.
+Their long, slender tails have triangular cross-sections, and make unmistakably clear cuts through the water.
 Beavers have flattened tails that they sweep up and down while swimming, but you typically won’t see more than just a beaver’s head above the water’s surface.

 - Diet.
 Muskrats eat plants such as cattails, and sometimes consume animals such as crayfish.
 Beavers are exclusively vegetarian and eat the soft tissue under tree bark.
 If you see a stump that has been chiseled into a point, the culprit was a beaver.